-Top Three in the satisfaction survey are characterized by scores of 71 and above.
-The top consists of OK, go'energi and SEF Energi - with Energi Fyn as the closest pursuer.
+The Top Three in the satisfaction survey are characterized by scores of 71 and above.
+The top consists of OK, go‘energi and SEF Energi – with Energi Fyn as the closest pursuer.

-No recovery from historically poor measurement
+No improvement from historically poor measurement

 Text, graphics, images, sound, and other content on this website are protected under copyright law.
 DK Medier reserves all rights to the content, including the right to exploit the content for the purpose of text and data mining, cf. Section 11b of the Copyright Act and Article 4 of the DSM Directive.